This is part of our complete mattress buying guide – check out the full guide here.

 Polyester pads are not necessarily a bad thing in a mattress, but they tend to break down easier when subjected to moisture that we all perspire whilst our body repairs itself through sleep.

 Foams are a more recent filling, and are certainly good at easing pressure points.
 Foam mattresses will also eventually sag, just like any other filling.
 Once a foam mattress sags you have to trash the mattress whereas natural mattresses can be recycled.
 It is important to note that due to their dense nature they have poor breathability and can become very hot at night, as the heat from your body struggles to escape.
 It is for this reason that we tend to prefer to manufacture more traditional mattresses with good breathability in our workshop.

 Does it matter if it’s a turn or non-turn mattress?

 The main cause of sagging is simple wear and repetitive pressure being placed on both the springs and fillings.
 The great thing about a turnable mattress is that every few months, you can simply flip your mattress to sleep on the other side, thus spreading the wear and allowing your mattress to keep its shape for longer.

 Unfortunately, in the case of extreme sagging the only way forward would be to replace your mattress.
+It’s important to know how to choose your mattress.
 A cheaper stop gap which may help extend the life of your mattress would be to user a mattress topper.

 Our Juno range includes quality pocket spring units at their core.
 We then combine these with a variety of filling combinations to suit different budgets.
 All mattresses can be turned too; offering great support, comfort, and longevity at a fair price.
-You can view our full range here.
+You may view our range of pocket spring mattresses for more information about our range.